 1. Direction of communication

-This single distinction explains why they’re complementary rather than competing.
-You need both directions in any non-trivial multi-agent system.
+This single distinction explains why MCP vs A2A is not a choice, you need both directions in any non-trivial multi-agent system.

 2. What gets connected